 Every Saturday night (weather permitting) we build a fire and break out the s’mores makings for our guests.
 We also do other fun events along with the s’mores like a crab feed, local legends & stories, Q & A with a real live charter boat captain, and many other events.

-Right after that we have the Tillamook County Fair on August 8-11.
+Right after that we have the Tillamook County Fair.
 Carnival rides, fair food, the Pig-n-Ford races, and live music every night.

-Before that on June 23 starting at 10:30 am is the Tillamook June Dairy Parade through the streets of Tillamook followed by a weekend filled with the 26th Annual Tillamook County Rodeo.
+Before that in June is the Tillamook June Dairy Parade through the streets of Tillamook followed by a weekend filled with the Annual Tillamook County Rodeo.

-And the weekend of June 9 & 10 is Free Fishing Weekend in the state of Oregon.
+And the first weekend of June is Free Fishing Weekend in the state of Oregon.
 The Oregon Dept. of Fish & Wildlife invites everyone to fish, crab, & clam anywhere in the state without requiring a license.
 There are 35 free fishing events across the state, including one at the hatchery just 25 minutes from the Harborview.

 Other Posts of Interest...